Ford Fairlane (1955-1970)

 Buick Riviera (1963-1999)

 Buick outdid themselves with the Riviera, a luxury sedan with all the trappings of a top-grade sports car - and that signature front grille was the icing on the cake!
-It had everything - handling, beauty, style - yet the market still dried up and the Riviera was discontinued
+It had everything - handling, beauty, style - yet the market still dried up and the Riviera was discontinued.
+Over the years, the Riviera evolved from sharp-edged elegance to curvier designs, always pushing boundaries.

 Chrysler Imperial (1926-1975)